Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model: Ethics and Societal Impacts

 \section{Ethics and Societal Impacts}

-We do not recruit any human research participants for this study.
-To prepare the data, the information was made anonymous in accordance with the regulations set by the Health Insurance Portability and Accountability Act (HIPAA), ensuring that the protected health information was de-identified.
-The creation and utilization of the \textit{ChiMed} dataset adhered to stringent ethical standards, ensuring the authenticity and accuracy of the medical knowledge it encapsulates.
-However, it is crucial to emphasize that Qilin-Med and \textit{ChiMed} are intended for research and academic purposes.
-Commercial exploitation or any use that deviates from this primary objective is strictly discouraged.
-Researchers and practitioners are urged to respect these guidelines, ensuring the ethical and responsible use of Qilin-Med and the associated dataset.
-The development of Qilin-Med aims to enhance the capabilities of LLMs in the medical domain.
-However, it is paramount to understand that Qilin-Med is not a replacement for human medical expertise.
+All data used in this study were collected and scraped from publicly available resources.
+We did not recruit human research participants nor include sensitive data.
+It is important to note that Qilin-Med and \textit{ChiMed} are intended for research and academic purposes.
+It is a product of efforts to enhance LLM capabilities in the medical domain, not a replacement of human experts.
 It should not be used for direct patient diagnosis or as a standalone tool for medical decision-making.
 Any conclusions or insights derived from Qilin-Med should be contextualized, considering the specific focus of \textit{ChiMed} and the inherent limitations of LLMs.
-The primary intent behind Qilin-Med is to aid research, and its use should be confined to this scope to prevent potential misuse.
+Commercial uses or any use that deviates from this primary objective are strictly prohibited.
+Researchers and practitioners should respect these guidelines, ensuring ethical and responsible use of Qilin-Med and associated datasets.